New York State Office of Parks, Recreation and Historic Preservation: Initial acquisitions

 State-level procurement and management of parks in New York began in 1883, when then-governor Grover Cleveland signed legislation authorizing the appropriation of lands near Niagara Falls for a "state reservation".
 Two years later, the Niagara Reservation, known today as Niagara Falls State Park, opened to the public.
 The park is claimed to be the oldest state park in the United States, and was the first established via eminent domain.

-The State Reservation on the St. Lawrence was authorized in 1896, and by 1898 it included modest state holdings in the Thousand Islands region of New York.
+The State Reservation on the St. Lawrence was authorized in 1896.
+By 1898, it included modest state holdings in the Thousand Islands region of New York.
 During the early 20th century, the state continued to expand its public parks system with several large additions, including Letchworth State Park in 1906, Fire Island State Park (known today as Robert Moses State Park) in 1908, John Boyd Thacher State Park in 1914, Enfield Glen State Park (today's Robert H. Treman State Park) in 1920, and Allegany State Park in 1921.
 A coordinated effort to protect portions of the Hudson Palisades from the damaging effects of quarrying resulted in the creation of a number of state parks in the 1910s and 1920s, including Bear Mountain State Park and Harriman State Park.